Zeebroek/dotfiles/README.md

 Files
 -----------------------
-README.md = this
+- README.md = this
-makesymlinks.sh = script to auto generate symlinks for the different dotfiles xinitrc = config of i3wm -> startx and i3 will fire up
+- makesymlinks.sh = script to auto generate symlinks for the different dotfiles
+- xinitrc = config of i3wm -> startx and i3 will
+- Xresources = mdsqkgj